 Allowing entitlement to Jobseeker’s Benefit for the Self-Employed was announced in Budget 2019.

-It is due to start in November 2019 and will be payable to self-employed PRSI contributors who lose their businesses and are no longer engaged in self-employment.
+It started on 1st November 2019 and will be payable to self-employed PRSI contributors who lose their businesses and are no longer engaged in self-employment.

 - Duration –